cjerrington/cjerrington.github.io/src/posts/2023/2023-01-27-github-profile-actions.md

 ---
 title: "GitHub profile with actions"
-excerpt: "GitHub has a few hidden features for a user profile repository and how to add some GitHub Actions to them"
+description: "GitHub has a few hidden features for a user profile repository and how to add some GitHub Actions to them"
 tags:
   - git
   - automation
   - 100DaysToOffload
+date: 2023-01-27
 ---

 For some time now Github.com has allowed users to setup and manage their [GitHub profile](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile).
 This always includes a photo, pinned repositories, and a few other features.
 Just like with GitHub pages you created a repository `username.github.io` and this was a special place to create a website that got published and hosted by GitHub, there is a special one you can make for just `username`.
 Mine is [cjerrington](https://github.com/cjerrington).